Adamm00/IPSet_ASUS/README.md

 Generated WebUI statistics resolve country codes in batches of up to 32 addresses and reuse results for seven days.
 Stale values remain available during a provider outage, unused entries expire after 30 days, and a country lookup failure never prevents statistics generation.

+Temporary chart indexes are built in RAM and removed after generation.
+Only a complete statistics payload is published to USB; a failed generation retains the previous charts.
+Ban-reason lookups retain metadata only for requested addresses, including matches from imported ranges.
+Associated-domain scans are skipped when no chart addresses need enrichment.

 ### Diagnostics and Maintenance

 - `firewall debug watch` - Follow Skynet block entries in real time.